General

 Our Farms

-We have nearly 300 independent, family-owned and operated farms in our network.
-These are small, free-range farms usually run by two parents and their kids.
-We are very proud of the fact that our company can provide a realistic living for those families that still want to farm in a world of industrial-scale agriculture.
+We have over 300 independent, family-owned and operated farms in our network throughout the Northeast and Midwest.
+We are very proud of the fact that our company can provide realistic living for those families that still want to farm in a world of industrial-scale agriculture.
+If you're interested in joining our farm network, please complete our Farmer Application Form.

-Our Eggs
+Our standards

 Are Nellie’s eggs organic?